TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 105/Psalms 105.6.md

 ---

-O ye seed of Abraham his servant, Ye children of Jacob, his chosen ones.
+you seed of Abraham, his servant, you children of Jacob, his chosen ones.